 This curriculum is reviewed regularly to assess the impact it has on our pupils, adapting where necessary to help our children achieve and be successful.

 Our Computing curriculum is split into three main areas: Digital Literacy (DT), Computer Science (CS) and Information Technology (IT).
-These areas are taught over a term within each year group using a range of computing devices including chromebooks and iPads so become digitally literate with both devices.
+These areas are taught over a term within each year group using a range of computing devices including chromebooks and iPads so our children become digitally literate with both devices.
 Specified apps and programs are used on these devices to ensure that the national curriculum objectives for Computing are met.
-Staff are guided on which apps,programs to use through the Computing long term plan and the skills that the children will acquire through the progression of skills document.
+Staff are guided on which apps,programs to use through our Computing long term plan and the skills that the children will acquire through the progression of skills document.

 Children are provided with their own ‘Google Suite’ usernames which enables the children to further their learning at home, able to sign in across several devices, sharing their computing work at home.
 Homework is also set via Google Classroom, supporting our computing curriculum and enabling the children to embed their skills learnt through regular practise.

 Through the delivery of our Computing curriculum, the children are computer literate and well-prepared for their next step in education.
 Children enjoy computing and the range of skills that they are taught, along with that deeper understanding of how these skills can support them in later life.
 Their learning will build on prior knowledge and understanding, supporting the children in being successful.
 Most importantly, the children have a very clear understanding of what it means to be safe online, how to report anything they feel isn’t right and think about their digital footprint for the future.